 Disassemble the Spray Gun:

-Use the appropriate wrenches or pliers to disassemble the spray gun.
+spray gun.
 Remove the nozzle, needle, air cap, and any other removable parts according to the manufacturer's instructions.
 Refer to the spray gun's manual if you're unsure about the disassembly process.

 Clean the Parts: